beldenge/Zenith/zenith-inference/README.md

 simulated-annealing.temperature.max | 5 | Annealing temperature at the beginning of each epoch
 simulated-annealing.temperature.min | 3 | Annealing temperature at the end of each epoch
-simulated-annealing.sampler.iterations | 5000 | The number of rounds of sampling to perform per epoch (A round of sampling can itself perform any number of samples depending on the algorithm) simulated-annealing.sampler.iterate-randomly | false | Whether to sample the keys at random.
-Otherwise the keys will be sampled in the order that they appear in the cipher.
+simulated-annealing.sampler.iterations | 5000 | The number of rounds of sampling to perform per epoch (A round of sampling can itself perform any number of samples depending on the algorithm)

 #### Genetic Algorithm Hyperparameters
 These are used by the GeneticAlgorithmSolutionOptimizer only.